vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab6-Implement_LUIS/02-Implement_LUIS.md

 1. Sign in using your Microsoft account.
 This should be the same account that you used to create the LUIS key in the previous section.
 You should be redirected to a list of your LUIS applications.
 We will create a new LUIS app to support our bot.

+1. You will be asked to agree with service terms of use and select your county.
+On next step you need to chose recommended option and link your Azure account with LUIS.
+Finally confirm your settings and you will be forwarded to the LUIS App page.

 > **Note**: Notice that there is also an "Import App" next to the "New App" button on [the current page](https://www.luis.ai/applications).
 After creating your LUIS application, you have the ability to export the entire app as JSON and check it into source control.
 This is a recommended best practice, so you can version your LUIS models as you version your code.
 An exported LUIS app may be re-imported using that "Import App" button.
 If you fall behind during the lab and want to cheat, you can click the "Import App" button and import the [LUIS model](./code/LUIS/PictureBotLuisModel.json).

 1. From the main page, click the **Create new app** button